-As The Cornell University Law School explains, not all conditions considered disabilities by the CDC are protected under employee protection laws or are eligible for coverage by disability insurance.
-For example, alcoholism is not protected by workplace discrimination laws set forth in the Americans with Disabilities Act of 1990 (ADA); however, as CDA President Barry E. Lundquist noted, alcoholism is “typically covered as a disability under private disability plans.”
+However, not all conditions considered disabilities by the CDC are protected under employee protection laws or are eligible for coverage by disability insurance.
+For example, alcoholism is not protected by workplace discrimination laws set forth in the Americans with Disabilities Act of 1990 (ADA); however, as CDA president Barry E. Lundquist noted, alcoholism is “typically covered as a disability under private disability plans.”

 Public Disability Programs